 Will I receive a programme or other information before an open day?

 All information is sent via email.
-The programme will be available to download two weeks before the event, you don’t need to print this off as there will be plenty of copies available to pick up on the day.
+The Open Day Programme - October 2016 can be downloaded two weeks before the event, you don’t need to print this off as there will be plenty of copies available to pick up on the day.